JYT1078000

 If no additions have been made to the installation and the ground fault protection system does not operate properly, contact Schneider Electric Services at 1-888-778-2733 (US).

 Refer to the ground fault field test instruction manual for additional testing information.
 If the manual is not available, refer toReference Publications to obtain the appropriate number.
-Contact your local Schneider Electric representative to obtain this manual.
+Contact a local Schneider Electric representative to obtain this manual.

 QR Code is a registered trademark of DENSO WAVE INCORPORATED in Japan and other countries.